The First Step Back

 This is where I stand when clarity isn’t available.

-Not to force the path.
+Not to force the way forward.

 Not to rush what’s unfolding.